 know, too, that your purchase helps those who need it most, benefiting marginalized communities we hold near and dear.

 from us to you:

-between 2008 and 2012, mark armstrong peddigrew worked with rufus wainwright on the singer-songwriter’s world tours. in every city played, he made time to visit flea markets, antique fairs and estate sales, accumulating a trove of handsome charms, rustic bits and odd n sods from 5 continents, 30 countries and almost 150 cities. eventually they started to appear on chains around his neck, a travelogue of sorts that document some of the most amazing times in his life.
+since 2008, mark armstrong peddigrew has worked with rufus wainwright on the singer-songwriter’s world tours. in every city played, he makes time to visit flea markets, antique fairs and estate sales, from which he accumulates a trove of handsome charms, rustic bits and odd n sods from 5 continents, 30 countries and almost 150 cities. eventually they started to appear on chains around his neck, a travelogue of sorts that document some of the most amazing times in his life.